 In the following maps the same base information has been used throughout.
 The ONLY difference is presentation.
 (This blog will be very useful for all students who may be asked about data presentation in their exams.)
 North is at the top of all the maps/images.
 Contours Here have three maps of the seafloor plotted with contours.… Continue reading Data Presentation

-A few basics about normal faults: Above is a model of a normal fault – drawn very kindly by Matt Falder for me.
+A few basics about normal faults: Above is a model of a normal fault – drawn very kindly by a scientist for me.
 The footwall is under the fault plane and the hanging wall above the fault plane.
 Throw is the vertical the movemnent and heave the horizontal movement.
-Most of our terms for… Continue reading Faults and blue sky
+Most of our terms for describing… Continue reading Faults and blue sky

 The role of serpentine: Deserts are full of sand, desert sand is mostly quartz.
 Quartz is very stable at the Earth’s surface, as a result it resistant to weathering and erosion, resistant to being altered.
 I use the Peter Kay example in class.
 He talks about ‘Hob Nobs’ being the ‘marine’ of biscuits with an… Continue reading Serpentine and maps.